NHOrus/srwq-compilation/episode-14.md

 "Hey, Ryo, how many women are you going home with tonight?
 I've got two."

 "Urm...
-Ugh...Y ou shouldn't be saying things like that, Ms Tarask."
+Ugh...
+You shouldn't be saying things like that, Ms Tarask."

 You uncross your legs.
 "You could make it three if you play your cards right."